MultiRepEyeVR/Through-the-Eyes-of-Emotion/README.md

-# Through the Eyes of Emotion: A Multi-representation Eye Tracking
+# Through the Eyes of Emotion
-Dataset for Emotion Recognition in Virtual Reality

 This repository contains the dataset and code implementation for the paper **Through the Eyes of Emotion: A Multi-representation Eye Tracking
 Dataset for Emotion Recognition in Virtual Reality** by **Annoynmous Authors**.
 It contains the **Multi-representation Eye Tracking Dataset for Emotion Recognition**, code for the tool for gathering the dataset and the code for the emotion recognition model.